 The most popular "fun" competition at the Finals is the rocket building competition, where up to 40 teams that sign up on the evening before are challenged to construct a rocket from a grab bag of parts.
-These rockets are judged for separate prizes that recognize craftsmanship and design creativity.
-In addition, there is a Finals award for most innovative technical approach to achieving exact mission performance.
-On the lighter side, each year we are impressed by the creativity and spirit of teams during the Finals.
-We have a best costume contest, where we've had teams dressed in everything from Hogwarts robes, to super hero outfits, to authentic ethnic attire from various regions.
-And we have a "Spirit" award for the team displaying the best team spirit and teamwork.
-All of these fun competitions have \$500 cash prizes.
+These rockets are judged for separate cash prizes that recognize craftsmanship and design creativity.
+In addition, there is a Finals award for most innovative technical approach to achieving exact mission performance with a cash prize.
+On the lighter side, each year we are impressed by the spirit of teams during the Finals.
+We have a "best dressed" contest, where we've had teams dressed in everything from Hogwarts robes, to super hero outfits, to authentic ethnic attire from their region.
+This fun competition also has a cash prize.